Palace: Prince Philip has infection, will stay in hospital

 The palace said Philip, the 99-year-old husband of Queen Elizabeth II, is "comfortable and responding to treatment but is not expected to leave hospital for several days."

 He was admitted to the private King Edward VII's Hospital a week ago after feeling ill.
-Royal officials called it a precautionary measure.
+The illness was not related to the coronavirus and royal officials called it a precautionary measure.

+Keep scrolling for a photo gallery of Prince Philip through the years

 Philip's youngest son, Prince Edward, told Sky News that his father was "a lot better."